-Sub-indicator 2.1.2.2LS The Organization\ takes measures to avoid all forms of forced or compulsory labour\, including not allowing any of the following practices:
+Sub indicator 2.1.2.3 There is no evidence of any practice indicative of forced or compulsory labour\, including, but not limited to, the following:

-- 1) Physical and sexual violence; - 2) Bonded labour; - 3) Withholding of wages, including payment of employment fees and/or payment of deposit to commence employment; - 4) Restriction of mobility/movement; - 5) Retention of passport and identity documents; - 6) Threats of denunciation to the authorities.
+- 1) physical and sexual violence; - 2) bonded labour; - withholding of wages, including payment of employment fees and/or payment of deposit to commence employment; - 4) restriction of mobility/movement; - 5) retention of passport and identity documents; - 6) threats\ of denunciation to the authorities.

-Indicator 2.1.3LS The Organization\ ensures that there is no discrimination\ in employment and occupation\.
+Indicator 2.1.3 The Organization\ shall ensure that there is no discrimination\ in employment and occupation\.

-Sub-indicator 2.1.3.1LS Employment and occupation\ practices are non-discriminatory.
+Sub indicator 2.1.3.1 Employment and occupation\ practices are non-discriminatory.

-Indicator 2.1.4LS The Organization\ respects freedom of association and the right to collective bargain-ing\.
+Indicator 2.1.4 The Organization\ shall respect freedom of association and the right to collective bargaining\.

-Sub-indicator 2.1.4.1LS Workers\ are able to establish or join workers' organizations\ of their own choosing.
+Sub indicator 2.1.4.1 Workers\ are able to establish or join workers' Organizations\ of their own choosing.

-Sub-indicator 2.1.4.2LS The Organization\ respects the rights of workers\ to engage in lawful activities related to forming, joining or assisting a workers' organization\, or to refrain from doing the same; and will not discriminate against or punish workers\ for exercising these rights.
+Sub indicator 2.1.4.2 The Organization\ respects the rights of workers\ to engage in lawful activities related to forming, joining or assisting a workers' Organization\, or to refrain from doing the same; and will not discriminate against or punish workers\ for exercising these rights;